HITECHCRIME/HC_SG51_Colorized_World/README.md

 ending wanted not bad say it
 i have no life such a lowlife ya

-upping gear will bring the light close bring the light (to us) that's when the colours come out bring the light close aye
+upping gear brings the light - close brings the light - to us) that's when the colours come out

+bring the light close aye

 (yaaaaooooooooo-ooooouuuuuuuuuu)